domdisanto/Python_OER/README.md

 ### Resource Curation

 The current document contains, below this Introduction section, a running list of Python resources.
 We hope that this list may serve as a quick reference for LinkedInLearning or YouTube lectures, written references, and/or other open-resource websites.
 These resources are additionally contained under the file `Resource Spreadsheet.MD`.
 This file organizes the resources as they pertain to different topics related to the Python for Data Management & Analytics course (although these topics certainly extend to building competencies in Python for data science outside of the course as well)!
-See the Resource Spreadsheetthe list below for an aggregated (and growing) collection of resources:
+See the the list below for an aggregated (and growing) collection of resources:

 ## Open Education Resource Curation